webix-hub/docs/data/desktop/toolbar.md

 ###Icon Buttons

-Icons can be nested into all the library conponents.
-Within toolbar, icon buttons look definitely stylish.
+Icons can be nested into all the library components within a toolbar.
+Icon buttons look definitely stylish.

 <img src="desktop/toolbar_icons.png"/>